ComplianceAsCode/content/tests/README.md

 ### Unselecting problematic rules

-Sometimes you would like to skip a rule in the profile because they are too slow to test,\
+Sometimes you would like to skip a rule in the profile because they are too slow to test, or you know a rule doesn't have a remediation and you get less value by testing it.

-or you know a rule doesn't have a remediation and you get less value by testing it.
+Also, some rules need to be skipped in the profile mode because they might break the test backend.
+For example, the rule `sshd_disable_root_login` which disables root login to the tested VM will prevent the test suite from execution because the test suite uses root user in all underlying SSH commands.

 For these situations, use `ds_unselect_rules.sh` to unselect these rules in all profiles of the data stream.
 It will copy your data stream to `/tmp` and unselect rules listed in `rules_list`